 RPs are described as being “used to evolve certain weapon skins and other content types in the game.”
 You can’t use them to buy skins, nor can you use them to buy Agents.
 So what can you use them to buy?

-As they stand, RPs allow you to upgrade your weapons.
+As they stand, RPs allows you to upgrade your weapons.
 These upgrades don’t make your guns any stronger, but they will add some extra flair to certain skins that you buy.

 From weapon animations to skin variants, RPs are the only way of evolving your weapon skin.
 So how do you earn them?